remkade/multisite-json-api/README.md

 - **URL:** /wp-content/plugins/multisite-json-api/endpoints/delete-site.php
 - **Method:** DELETE
 - **Payload example:** `{"blog_id": 49, "drop": false}`
 - **Description:** Deletes a site.
-If `drop` is set to `true` wordpress will remove the site from the database completely.
-Otherwise the only thing this does is set the `deleted` attribute on the site to `true`.
+If `drop` is set to `true` , wordpress will remove the site from the database completely.
+Otherwise, the only thing this does is to set the `deleted` attribute on the site to `true`.

 Acknowledgements
 ----------------